Seeking the word for Life in Chinese or Japanese?

 Note: We have a couple of titles for this idea.
 This version is more of a noun, thus "The Balanced Life" verses a verb form like "Balancing [Your] Life."

-This title suggests that you are actively trying to keep your life in balance.
-Think of this as being the action-verb of seeking or having a balanced life.
+This 平衡人生 title suggests that you are actively trying to keep your life in balance.

-The first two characters mean balance, equilibrium or keeping things equal.
+The first two characters mean balance, equilibrium, or keeping things equal.

 The last two characters mean "life."
 Literally "human life."

-This energy flow is a fundamental concept of traditional Asian culture.
+This 氣 energy flow is a fundamental concept of traditional Asian culture.

 氣 is romanized as "Qi" or "Chi" in Chinese, "Gi" in Korean, and "Ki" in Japanese.

-Chi is believed to be part of everything that exists, as in "life force" or "spiritual energy".
-It is most often translated as "energy flow," or literally as "air" or "breath".
-Some people will simply translate this as "spirit" but you have to take into consideration the kind of spirit we're talking about.
+Chi is believed to be part of everything that exists, as in “life force” or “spiritual energy.”
+It is most often translated as “energy flow” or literally as “air” or “breath.”
+Some people will simply translate this as “spirit,” but you must consider the kind of spirit we're talking about.
 I think this is weighted more toward energy than spirit.

 The character itself is a representation of steam (or breath) rising from rice.
 To clarify, the character for rice looks like this: